Shippable/docs/sources/deploy/howto-configure-deploy-envs.md

 sub_section: How To

 # Scenarios
-These are the following use cases that will be covered in this tutotial
+These are the following use cases that will be covered in this tutorial

 * Deploying a Docker container to an orchestration service and setting up environment variables during deployment
 * Multi-stage Continuous Delivery of a Docker container through Dev, Test & Prod environments and dynamically changing the environment variables as the container moves through the delivery workflow